 Despite the difficulty of reaching and extracting pre-salt hydrocarbons, Brazil oil production has nonetheless conquered its ultra-deepwater reserves and achieved ranking in the top 10 biggest oil producers in the world within the past few years.
 How did we get here?
 Read on for the pre-salt backstory, the internal and external forces that led up to full-scale commercialization, and the future of Brazil and its pre-salt reserves.

 For information about oil exploration and production beyond Brazil, visit our Global oil and gas data page.

-Brazil has a long history of oil production dating back to the first oil discovery in Bahia, Brazil in 1930.
-The first offshore project was developed in 1968, and in 1974 the Bacia de Campos was discovered, one of the world’s largest offshore oil reservoirs.
+Brazil has a long history of oil production dating back to the first discovery in Bahia, Brazil in 1930.
+The first offshore Brazil oil and gas project was developed in 1968, and in 1974 the Bacia de Campos was discovered, one of the world’s largest offshore oil reservoirs.